canonical/ust-download-cache/README.md

 metadata = download_cache.get_cache_metadata_from_url(url) # used by USTDownloadCache
 ```

+### Extracting zipped files

+USTDownloadCache has the ability to download, extract, and cache either bz2 or
+gz archives.
+These files are extracted and stored uncompressed so that the data
+can be accessed as quickly as possible.

 ### Metadata

 The USTDownloadCache relies on metadata contained within the file it is